 Preparation 2: (laboratory procedure)

 It is used in small quantities.
 Dosage depends on purpose, but doses are usually from just 10 drops to a small drop (5ml).
 Even in small amounts, ginseng is beneficial.
-It is best to take tincture in the morning before eating in clear water, which gives an interesting flavor but can be added to other beverages (not milk).
+It is best to take tincture in the morning before eating in clean water, which gives an interesting flavor but can be added to other beverages (not milk).